 After this miracle, the Amalekites attack some of the Israelites from the rear, where the weakest of the people are.
 The account does not specify the size of this attack.

 Joshua then leads Israelite forces into battle with the Amalekites.
 Moses, Aaron and Hur watch the battle on a hill.
 When Moses’ arms are held in the air as if he is praising God, the Israelites win the battle.
 When his arms drop due to fatigue, the Israelites begin losing, so Aaron and Hur assist by holding up his arms until the battle is won and the Amalekites retreat.

 In searching for this location near a possible candidate for Mount Sinai, one would ideally find a distinct split rock is large enough and elevated enough for it to be visible to a large population stationed nearby.

 It is possible that the rock could not be found today, as it may have fallen or broken in such a way as to be indistinguishable.
-However, there is historical documentation that the Split Rock of Horeb was identifiable in the time of Josephus, a famous Jewish historian from the 1st century AD.
+However, there is historical documentation that the Split Rock of Horeb was identifiable in the 1700s A.D.

-In a published translation of Josephus’ works by William Whiston, the translator writes in a footnote:
+In a published translation of Josephus’ works by William Whitson, the translator writes in a footnote: